wildcatxxx/Inventory-and-Order-Management-API/InventoryApi/README.md

 ```

 ### Appsettings Configuration
-- Default connection string points to SQL Server
+- Default connection string points to PostgreSQL
 - JWT authentication configured with 24-hour token expiration
 - CORS enabled for all origins (can be restricted in production)
-- SQL Server is the default database provider
+- PostgreSQL is the default database provider

 ## Getting Started

 ### Prerequisites
 - .NET 8.0 SDK
-- SQL Server (local or remote)
+- PostgreSQL (local or remote)
 - Visual Studio Code or Visual Studio

 ### Installation & Setup